CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 - The Windows launcher starts the backend, waits for `/api/health`, then starts the frontend preview and opens the configured UI URL.
 - Ollama discovery uses local `/api/tags`; generation uses local `/api/chat` with image bytes encoded in the request.
 XREPORT never pulls an Ollama model automatically.
 - Hugging Face discovery and generation resolve only the configured cached MedGemma commit.
 Network fallback and remote code are disabled.
+- The inference catalog combines configured Ollama/Hugging Face entries with discovered XREPORT checkpoints.
+Only catalog entries with `ready` status can be submitted for generation.